opencadc/canfar-portal/docs/quick_start_en.md

 * store files with the CANFAR VOSpace storage
 * launch batch processing jobs from the CANFAR batch host, using VMs created in the previous step

-Before starting this example, you will need to [register](http://apps.canfar.net/canfar/auth/request.html) to CANFAR.
+Before starting this example, you will need to have a CANAR/CADC account ([register](http://apps.canfar.net/canfar/auth/request.html)) and you will need to request a CANFAR resource allocation.
 The CANFAR team will take care of your registration to Compute Canada infrastructure.

+## Resource Allocation

+email support@canfar.net include your account name, the amount of resource require (storage volume and processing capacity) and a a few sentences of justification.
+Your request will be reviewed and you will be contacted by our support group.

 ## Create your interactive Virtual Machine